-Government has confirmed that co-operative and community benefit societies will now be covered by its legislation to provide businesses with greater flexibility in how and when they hold their Annual General Meetings (AGMs), or any other General Meetings (GMs) this year.
+Government has confirmed that co-operative and community benefit societies, in Great Britain and Northern Ireland, are covered by legislation that provides businesses with greater flexibility in how and when they hold their Annual General Meetings (AGMs), or any other General Meetings (GMs) until the end of 2020.

 We know AGMs are right at the heart of member democratic control in co-ops and community businesses.
 We also know that because of COVID-19 and social distancing, our members have faced a number of dilemmas regarding how and when to hold their AGMs.

 Legal clarity and comfort

 Back in March government announced it would be legislating to give companies greater flexibility in how they approach AGMs and GMs in 2020.
 We worked with government to ensure legislation was extended to societies in a useful way.

 The legislation gives societies legal certainty and comfort if they need to breach their rules, and usual good co-operative practice, by:

 - Holding their AGMs and GMs in ways that restrict in-person participation